 The Company is exposed to interest rate risk arising from borrowing at floating interest rates.
 All of the Company's bonds have fixed interest rates and are measured at amortized cost.
 As such, changes in interest rates would not affect the future cash flows.
-On the other hand, due to the interest rates of the Company's short-term and long-term bank loans are floating, changes in interest rates would affect the future cash flows but not the fair value.
+On the other hand, as the interest rates of the Company's short-term and long-term bank loans are floating, changes in interest rates would affect the future cash flows but not the fair value.
 Please refer to Note 6(10), 6(12) and 6 (13) for the range of interest rate of the Company's bonds and bank loans.

-At the reporting dates, a change of 10 basis points of interest rate in a reporting period could cause the profit for the years ended December 31, 2012 and 2013 to increase/decrease by NT\$21 million and NT\$16 million, respectively.
+At the reporting dates, a change of 10 basis points of interest rate in a reporting period could cause the profit for the years ended December 31, 2012, 2013 and 2014 to increase/decrease by NT\$21 million, NT\$16 million and NT\$18 million, respectively.